-- 1. carry out registration of candidates. - 2. provide timetables. - 3. appoint and train Supervising Examiners, Visiting Examiners and Inspecting Officers. - 4. send all examination related information in advance to all the officers conducting the examinations. - 5. provide information on any enquiries related to public examinations. - issue a letter of To Whom It May Concern stating the marks and grades of ICSE and ISC examinations conducted by the CISCE upon signing a letter of undertaking from the applicant. - 7. attest photocopies of ICSE and ISC examinations' marksheets upon verification of original Statement of Marks and Pass Certificate. - 8. issue of admit cards, result, Statement of Mark sheets and Pass Certificates. - 9. provide clerical recheck of result. - 10. issue migration certificate, equivalency certificate and eligibility certificate upon request. - 11. issue affiliation certificate to the newly upgraded / opened / new schools. - 12. verify and attest public examination transcripts. - 13. issue duplicate and replacement documents. - issue a letter of To Whom It May Concern stating the marks of PTC, ZTC, LSSC (VIII) and PSCS (VI) examinations upon verification of the details of the applicant. - 15. issue a letter of To Whom It May Concern for LCSC (X & XII) applicants confirming their completion of course. - 16. issue English Language Proficiency Certificate.
+- 1. carry out registration of candidates. - 2. provide timetables. - 3. appoint and train Supervising Examiners, Visiting Examiners and Inspecting Officers. - 4. send all examination related information in advance to all the officers conducting the examinations. - 5. provide information on any enquiries related to public examinations. - 6. issue a letter of To Whom It May Concern stating the marks and grades of ICSE and ISC examinations conducted by the CISCE upon signing a letter of undertaking from the applicant. - 7. attest photocopies of ICSE and ISC examinations' marksheets upon verification of original Statement of Marks and Pass Certificate. - 8. issue of admit cards, result, Statement of Mark sheets and Pass Certificates. - 9. provide clerical recheck of result. - 10. issue migration certificate, equivalency certificate and eligibility certificate upon request. - 11. verify and attest public examination transcripts. - 12. issue duplicate and replacement documents. - 13. issue a letter of To Whom It May Concern stating the marks of PTC, ZTC, LSSC (VIII) and PSCS (VI) examinations upon verification of the details of the applicant. - 14. issue a letter of To Whom It May Concern for LCSC (X & XII) applicants confirming their completion of course. - 15. issue English Language Proficiency Certificate.

-2.7 Conversion of Grades to Marks
+2.7.
+Conversion of Grades to Marks